mariabardon/nanodegree-deep-learning/Project_2_Dog_Classification/README.md

 ## Project Overview

-This is the second project that I did for the Udacity Deep Learning Nano degree.

-In this project, I learned how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, my algorithm got to identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+The end product of this work is an application that, given an image of a dog, it estimates the dog's breed.
+If given an image of a human, the application will identify the resembling dog breed.
+It uses different models to, first, classify the image as either dog or human image, and then to either look for the breed or the resemblance.